powa-team/powa/docs/components/powa-archivist/development.rst

   This function will be called if the related extension is dropped.

-  Please note that the **module** name used in the **powa_functions** table has to be the same as the extension name, otherwise the function will not be called.
+  Please note that the **module** name used in the **powa_functions** table has to be the same as the extension name, otherwise this function will not be called.

   This function should at least remove entries from **powa_functions** table.